The Luxembourg City Film Festival has started its hybrid edi...

 Iron is not dangerous to human health, but its presence in water can be a nuisance, in particular when washing textiles.
 If you notice that your water has an unusual colour or taste, you should inform your supplier.

-Generally, cold water distributed by Luxembourg City requires no treatment.
+Generally, cold water distributed by the City requires no treatment.

 Hot water systems

 Whether or not treatment is required depends primarily on the temperature of use and the type of water.
-If a thermostat is used to ensure water temperature in the pipes never exceeds 50-60°C, no additional treatment is needed.
+If, through the use of a thermostat, the water temperature never exceeds 55-60° in the pipes, additional treatment is unnecessary.

 Water quality and detergents